 In Booker, the court rejected the defendant’s argument that any failure to mitigate damages must result in a forfeiture of all back pay.
 The court noted that “the plain language of section 2000e-5 shows that amounts that could have been earned with reasonable diligence should be used to reduce or decrease a back pay award, not to wholly cut off the right to any back pay.
 See 42 U.S.C. §2000e-5(g)(1).”
 The court further reasoned that the “no-mitigation-no back pay” argument is inconsistent with the “make whole” purpose underlying Title VII.
 64 F.3d at 865.

-The court of appeals has cited with approval decisions stating that “only unjustified refusals to find or accept other employment are penalized.”
+The Court of Appeals has cited with approval decisions stating that “only unjustified refusals to find or accept other employment are penalized.”
 Donlin, 581 F.3d at 89.
 Thus, for example, “the employee is not required to accept employment which is located an unreasonable distance from her home.”
 Id.; see also id. at 89 & n.13 (plaintiff’s choice – after her dismissal – of lower-paying job did not constitute a failure to mitigate because additional cost of commuting would have offset any additional earnings from alternative higher-paying job).

 After-Acquired Evidence of Employee Misconduct